terop/env-logger/electricity-consumption/README.md

 [uv](https://github.com/astral-sh/uv) is required so install it first unless it is already installed.
 Then run `uv sync --frozen` to install required dependencies.
-A sample configuration file is available at `config.json.sample`, copy it to `config.json` and modify accordingly.
+A sample configuration file is available at `config.toml.sample`, copy it to `config.toml` and modify accordingly.
 Finally run the script itself with the `uv run python store_consumption.py` command, add the `-h` flag to see the available flags.